benbabic/Wanda/README.md

 Using git in command line import the project (in your git folder):
  $ git init
  $ git add remote origin https://github.com/Ornro/Wanda.git
+Or use ssh connection but be sure to give your key to github (this avoids typing in password on every push)
  $ git pull origin master

 3- Import project in eclipse